 I met Christine Nicolette-Gonzalez over twenty years ago through a book club at the school our children attended.
 In the summer of 2012, I was thrilled to hear that she had learned to knit and to see the joy she felt as she lovingly made scarves for her family and friends.
 Last winter, she called to share her joy with me.
 It was a particularly cold day in Dallas, and she and her husband had driven around the city giving out her extra handmade scarves.
-I’m not a knitter myself, but I immediately thought of two older adult knitters who would probably love to make scarves for that cause, and in doing this it would bring purpose to their lives.
+I immediately thought of two older adult knitters who would probably love to make scarves for that cause, and in doing this it would bring purpose to their lives.
 Both of these women have now made several scarves for Spreading the Warmth, and they have encouraged their friends to join in.
 I am honored to be a part of this heartfelt project and am looking forward to its growth for years to come.
 One person really CAN make a difference.

 There are plenty of people out there surprised that a 19-year-old loves to knit, but as soon as I attended my first Knit Night, I was in love!
 Knitting with Spreading the Warmth came into my life at the perfect time.
 I graduated from Hockaday in 2017, but had to take a gap year and felt aimless and directionless.
 My mother connected me with Christine, and for the first time in a long time, I felt genuinely excited about my future!
 We discussed my career plans and my passions, and she told me about Spreading the Warmth and the powerful purpose behind the group.
 I leapt in headfirst and have had such an amazing time!
 Between the calming act of knitting, the tangible proof of my efforts once a scarf was completed, and of course, the incredible community of Spreading the Warmth, joining this organization has been an incredible blessing.
-Now, I am a Junior Board Member as I go into my freshman year at Southern Methodist University, hoping to study history, creative writing, and nonprofit engagement, all while keeping up with my knitting, of course!
+Now, I am a Junior Board Member as I go into my freshman year at Southern Methodist University, hoping to study history and creative writing, while keeping up with my knitting, of course!